prefix-dev/rattler-build/docs/recipe_file.md

 - `env.exists("ENV_VAR")` returns a boolean true of false if the env var is set to any value

-This can be used for some light templating, e.g.
+This can be used for some light templating, for example:

 ```yaml
 build: